pyecore/pyecore/doc/source/example/fsm_executable.rst

 PyEcore provides the exact same ability in a full Python fashion (beside the Eclipse relation and the Java invokation, Python is invoked instead).
-You can find more information about how to add behavior to your metamodel in the :ref:`behavior` section of the advanced User Documentation.
+You can find more information about how to add behavior to your metamodel in the ":ref:`behavior`" section of the advanced User Documentation.

 The following code gives you the full code for the FSM example of the ALE tutorial page, but in a pure Python style using PyEcore.
 The script: